Vengron/Text-Generator/README.md

 # Text-Generator

+Based on the given corpus, the program generates quite sensible sentences.
-Takes path of file with corpus.
+Takes a path of file with corpus.